SteveLewisUK/datascience_bootcamp_projects/predicting_subscription_churn/README.md

 The telecom operator Interconnect wanted to be able to forecast client churn.
 If it was discovered that a user was planning to leave, they would be offered promotional codes and special plan options.

 Interconnect mainly provides two types of services:
-1. Landline Communications; where phones can be connected to several lines simultaneously.
+1. Landline Communications, where phones can be connected to several lines simultaneously.
 2. Internet Connectivity.
 The network can be set up via a telephone line (DSL, digital subscriber line) or through a fiber optic cable.

 Other services the company provides include:
-- Internet security: antivirus software (DeviceProtection) and a malicious website blocker (OnlineSecurity)
+- Internet Security: Antivirus software and a malicious website blocker
-- A dedicated technical support line (TechSupport)
+- A dedicated technical support line
-- Cloud file storage and data backup (OnlineBackup)
+- Cloud file storage and data backup
-- TV streaming (StreamingTV) and a movie directory (StreamingMovies)
+- TV and movie streaming.

-Clients choose to pay monthly or sign a 1- or 2-year contract.
-They can use various payment methods and receive an electronic invoice after a transaction.
+Clients has 3 payment options: Pay Monthly or sign a 1- or 2-year contract.
+They could use various payment methods and receive an electronic invoice after a transaction.

 Interconnect's marketing team collected customer data including personal information and information about their plans and contracts.

-The objective of this project was to use that data to train and compare models to forecast users as likely to churn or not.
-Models were to be measured by their Accuracy and their AUC-ROC Score.<br />
+The objective of this project was to use the company's data to train and compare models to forecast whether users were likely to churn or not.
+Models were to be rated and compared according to their Accuracy and their AUC-ROC Scores.<br />

 ### Data